datais4life/Data-Cleaning-With-Principal-Component-Analysis/README.md

 The data is now clean and ready for analysis.

 ### Principal Component Analysis
-Principal Component Analysis (PCA) is a widely used technique in the field of statistics and machine learning for dimensionality reduction and data analysis.
-Its primary goal is to transform a high-dimensional dataset into a lower-dimensional space while retaining most of the relevant information or variance present in the original data.
-This reduction in dimensionality can make subsequent analysis and visualization more efficient and meaningful.

-How PCA works:
-* Data Standardization: PCA requires the data to be standardized before performing the analysis.
-Standardization involves transforming each feature (variable) in the dataset to have a mean of 0 and a standard deviation of 1.
-This step is essential as it ensures that all variables are on the same scale, preventing any particular feature from dominating the analysis solely due to its larger scale.
-* Covariance Matrix Calculation: After standardization, the next step is to calculate the covariance matrix of the data.
-The covariance matrix provides insights into the relationships between different features, indicating how they vary together.
-The covariance between two variables measures the extent to which they change in relation to each other.
-High positive covariance indicates that the two variables tend to increase together, while high negative covariance suggests that one variable increases as the other decreases.
-* Eigenvector-Eigenvalue Decomposition: PCA utilizes the eigenvectors and eigenvalues of the covariance matrix to find the principal components.
-Eigenvectors represent the directions (axes) along which the data varies the most, and eigenvalues represent the magnitude of variance along those directions.
-The eigenvectors and eigenvalues are obtained through a mathematical process called eigendecomposition or singular value decomposition (SVD).
-* Ranking Eigenvectors: The eigenvectors are ranked based on their corresponding eigenvalues in descending order.
-The eigenvector with the highest eigenvalue represents the first principal component, which captures the most significant variance in the data.
-The second principal component is the eigenvector with the second-highest eigenvalue, orthogonal (perpendicular) to the first one, and capturing the second most significant variance.
-This process continues until all the principal components are obtained.
-* Projection onto Lower-Dimensional Space: Once the principal components are determined, the data can be projected onto the lower-dimensional space spanned by these components.
-The original high-dimensional data can be represented in this lower-dimensional space using linear combinations of the principal components.
-The number of principal components chosen determines the dimensionality of the reduced dataset.
-* Dimensionality Reduction: Finally, the data can be reduced to the desired number of dimensions, retaining a significant amount of the original information.
-Usually, the decision on how many principal components to keep depends on the amount of variance explained by these components.
-Higher-ranked principal components generally account for more variance, and thus, the top k components can be selected to preserve a desired percentage of the total variance in the data.

-By applying PCA, you can simplify complex datasets, eliminate noise, and extract essential patterns and features.
-This technique is widely used in various fields such as image and signal processing, data visualization, feature engineering, and machine learning algorithms.

 With PCA, only the numerical data can be analyzed, so the categorical attributes are identified and a separate data frame is made using only the numerical fields.
 A heatmap is produced using Seaborn, to show the correlation between these numerical fields.